hovancik/node-desktop-idle-v2/README.md

 Tested On:

-Linux
+- Linux
     - Ubuntu 24.04.2 LTS
-Windows (tests to run soon)
+- Windows (tests to run soon)
+    - Windows 11
-macOS (do not have the resources to test this </3)
+- macOS (do not have the resources to test this </3)

 Usage with Electron:
 - Since Electron uses a specific NodeJS ABI version (at the time of writing 133), you will still need to use something to recompile the native parts of this package.
 I've used @electron/rebuild (https://www.npmjs.com/package/@electron/rebuild), but anything should work.